Hot dog variations: Chile

-In Chile, there is a popular variation called completo (Spanish for "complete", "full") which, besides bread and sausages, can be made up of mashed avocado, chopped tomatoes, mayonnaise, sauerkraut, salsa Americana, Chilean chili, green sauce and cheese.
+In Chile, there is a popular variation called completo (Spanish for "complete", "full") which, besides bread and sausages, can be made up of mashed avocado, chopped tomatoes, mayonnaise, sauerkraut, salsa Americana, green sauce, and cheese.
 Its size can be twice that of an American hot dog.

 Guatemala

 In Guatemala shucos are sold across the country, especially in the country's capital, Guatemala City.
 Shucos are usually served with guacamole, boiled cabbage, mayonnaise, mustard, and an assorted choice of meats.
 Chopped onions are added by a decent amount of shuqueros (hot dog vendors) across Guatemala City and Antigua.
 The most popular choices of meats are sausage, chorizo (red sausage), salami, longaniza (white sausage), and bacon.
 They are cooked in a charcoal grill and hot sauce is offered at customer's request.

+Mexico

+The Sonoran hot dog, originating from Hermosillo, Sonora, is a hot dog wrapped in mesquite-smoked bacon, cooked on a grill or on a griddle or comal, then topped with pinto beans, onions, tomatoes, mayonnaise, mustard and jalapeño salsa or sauce, and served on a bolillo roll, often with a side of fresh-roasted chili pepper.

 Asia

 Japan

 In Japan, hot dogs are used in bento boxes and are often sliced to resemble an octopus.
 More conventional hot dogs are also available, either on a stick (with or without a coating) or on a bun.
 Japanese Fusion Dogs, such as those sold at the Vancouver-based chain Japadog, are not actually from Japan but are a Pacific Northwest invention that pairs hot dogs with Japanese and Asian condiments like wasabi, kimchi and teriyaki.